 Coverage in British Columbia Canada

-Given how much of British Columbia is still untamed wilderness, it's perhaps not surprising that the province comes in with a coverage score of 6 out of 100.
-However, you can expect coverage to be pretty solid in and around the Vancouver metroplex.
+Given how much of British Columbia is still untamed wilderness, it's perhaps not surprising that the province comes in with a coverage score of 8 out of 100.
+However, you can expect coverage to be pretty solid in and around Vancouver.

 What we love

-- Coverage from Telus is tops in B.C.
+- Coverage from Telus and Bell is tops in B.C.

 - Rogers is the next best network in the province

 - Freedom has minimal coverage and is best to avoid

 - Coverage always challenging in remote wilderness and deep in the Rockies